 If a course has limited intake capacity, priority will be given to PhD candidates who follow an individual education plan where this particular course is included.
 Some national researchers’ schools may have specific rules for ranking applicants for courses with limited intake capacity.

 PhD candidates who have been admitted to another higher education institution must apply for a position as a visiting student within a given deadline.

 Recommended previous knowledge

-10 credits overlap with STK4180 - Confidence distributions
+- 10 credits overlap with STK4180 – Confidence distributions.

-2 + 1 lectures/exercises per week.
+2 + 1 hours of lectures/exercises per week throughout the semester.